-2021 2020
+2022 2021

 £'000 £'000

-Actuarial gains/(losses) recognised in the period 126,515 (76,027)
+Actuarial gains/(losses) recognised in the period 122,265 126,515

 Cumulative actuarial losses recognised in the statement of

-comprehensive income (138,294) (264,809)
+comprehensive income (5,916) (138,294)

 Following the March 2019 triennial actuarial valuation of the UK Fund, the Company agreed a contribution plan with the trustees to reduce the resulting deficit in accordance with pensions regulation.
 The aim is to eliminate the funding deficit by March 2023 with annual contributions of £15.0m with contributions payable from 31 March 2021 being subject to a review on the basis of the funding position of the UK Fund.
 The funding position has improved more quickly than expected and as such deficit repair contributions ceased to be paid from 1 July 2021, with the position currently being reviewed quarterly.
 In addition, participating employers in the fund have agreed to pay 55.2% of in-service member's pensionable salaries each year in respect of future accrual of benefits.
-The contributions payable to the fund are subject to review at the next actuarial valuation, due 31 March 2022.
+The contributions payable to the fund are subject to review as part of the actuarial valuation as at 31 March 2022, which is currently in progress.

 The Overseas Fund is in surplus on the agreed funding assumptions.
-Following its March 2019 triennial actuarial valuation, the Company agreed with the trustees that no contributions need to be made other than to cover the non-investment manager expenses of the Overseas Fund.
+Following its March 2019 triennial actuarial valuation, the Company agreed with the trustees that no contributions need to be made other than to cover the non-investment manager expenses.